Electric heater

 1. Choose the most energy efficient heater

-In most cases, you’ll find a figure in watts (w) or kilowatts (kw) indicating how strong your machine is.
-Obviously, if you’re living somewhere particularly cold, a high-powered heater will be necessary, but for those in less harsh climates, a smaller, lower watt heater could be something to consider.
+In most cases, you’ll find a figure in watts (w) or kilowatts (kW) indicating how strong your unit is.
+If you’re living somewhere particularly cold, a high-powered heater will be necessary, but for those in less harsh climates, a smaller, lower wattage heater could be something to consider.

-As a rule of thumb, gas heaters and reverse-cycle air conditioners generally tend to be cheaper to run and more energy efficient than portable electric heaters.
-Keep in mind that it’s often the case that the cheaper appliances to run are the more costly ones upfront.
-That being said, a sturdy air conditioning system is probably going to outlive a cheap tower heater from a home goods store, so it’s a good idea to do your own calculations to work out what’s best for you.
+Gas heaters and reverse-cycle air conditioners tend to be cheaper to run and more energy efficient than portable electric heaters.
+It’s often the case that the cheaper to run appliances have higher costs upfront.
+A sturdy air conditioning system is probably going to outlive a cheap tower heater, so it’s a good idea to do your own calculations to work out what’s best for you, your household and your energy needs.

 2. Utilise the timer feature on your heater

-Most standalone heaters and air cons will allow you to set periods of time in which your appliance will be operating without you having to turn it on.
-To avoid cranking your heater to full blast in the mornings, set your timer to 15 minutes before you wake up, turning off at about the time you’d be dressed.
-Same goes at night- set your timer to switch off the heating an hour or so before bed.
+Most standalone heaters and air conditioners will allow you to set periods of time in which your appliance will be operating without you having to turn it on.
+To avoid turning your heater higher in the mornings, you could set your timer to 15 minutes before you wake up, turning off at about the time you’d be dressed.
+Same goes at night – set your timer to switch off the heating an hour or so before bed.

 3. Get the most out of the sun

-In the middle of the day, when it’s warmest, take a second to open up any blinds and allow the natural heat of the sun to warm up your space rather than immediately going for the heater.
+In the middle of the day, when it’s warmest, open up any blinds and allow the natural heat of the sun to warm up your home rather than relying on the heater.
 Keep the air warm by avoiding having too many windows or doors left open.

-Old appliances rarely run as efficiently as new ones, so if you’ve had an oil column heater since before your kids were born, it may be time to switch it out for a less power-draining model.
+Old appliances rarely run as efficiently as new ones, so if you have an oil column heater from a previous decade, it may be time to switch it out for a less power-draining model.

 Gas Plans Compared in VIC